manuel-rubio/sitemap/README.md

 #### Usage

-sitemap helps you define a module with a `generate` function which will build a sitemap for your site.
+sitemap helps you define a module with a `generate` function that will build a sitemap for your site.
 You must decide how to call `generate` - via a manual Mix task, a recurring background job, or whatever you choose.

-The resulting sitemap is currently written to a file.
-Because some web hosts do not support writing to the filesystem, we plan to support uploading to S3 in the future.
+The resulting sitemap is written to a file.

-You can always specify your own adapter module with a `write/2` function and persist the sitemaps wherever you like.

 ###### Basic